Colorado River Simulation System (CRSS)

 - Colorado River Interim Guidelines for Lower Basin Shortages and Coordinated Operations for Lake Powell and Lake Mead – Final Environmental Impact Statement (2007)

 Under the "CRSS" tab, this Reclamation page provides information about CRSS model setup and assumptions, the inflow scenarios, and the reservoir operating rules.
-The tabs marked "Overview", "Hydrology", "Policy", "Uncertainty", and "Modeling Assumptions" contain information germane to both CRSS and CRMMS.
+The tabs marked "Overview", "Hydrology", "Policy", "Uncertainty", and "Modeling Assumptions" contain information relevant to both CRSS and CRMMS.

 State of the Science Report